Bonded by Love for Product

 All of us at Jane, whether we consume cannabis or not, are bonded by the mission to transform the cannabis industry and help others.
 We’re creating a product that provides detailed analytics for retailers and manufacturers down to the SKU level, and has applications even beyond the cannabis industry.
 We can tell how products behave in each market, for example, how well an edible will sell in L.A. versus Santa Cruz versus Seattle, and dial it down even more to a specific timeframe, shop, and user demographic.
 Fun fact: when the vape news became big we noticed that baby boomers stopped buying vape products whereas millennials didn’t.

 We’re currently the e-commerce provider for 1 out of every 2 stores across the U.S. and also active in Canada.
 There’s clear product-market fit and our e-commerce technology powers over $3B in cannabis transactions, representing over 30 million orders.
-We raised a $100M Series C in October 2021 and are continuing to grow quickly!
+We raised a $100M Series C in 2021 and just a year later launched an iOS app.
+We’re continuing to grow quickly and it’s an exciting time to join the team!

 EQ > IQ